Mozzetta

-The mozzetta (/it/, plural mozzette; derived from almuce) is a short elbow-length sartorial vestment, a cape that covers the shoulders and is buttoned over the frontal breast area.
+The mozzetta (/it/, plural mozzette; derived from almuce) is a short elbow-length vestment, a cape that covers the shoulders and is buttoned over the breast area.
 It is worn over the rochet or cotta as part of choir dress by some of the clergy of the Catholic Church, among them the pope, cardinals, bishops, abbots, canons and religious superiors.
 There used to be a small hood on the back of the mozzetta of bishops and cardinals, but this was discontinued by Pope Paul VI.
 The hood, however, was retained in the mozzette of certain canons and abbots, and in that of the popes, often trimmed in satin, silk or ermine material.

 Color

 The color of the mozzetta, which is worn over a cassock and sometimes other choral vestments, represents the hierarchical rank of the person wearing it.
 Cardinals wear a scarlet mozzetta, while bishops and those with equivalent jurisdiction (e.g., apostolic administrators, vicars apostolic, exarchs, prefects apostolic, territorial prelates, and territorial abbots, if not bishops) wear an amaranth mozzetta.
 Abbots, rectors of basilicas and some canons wear a black mozzetta with red piping and buttons.
 The black mozzetta may be worn by priests who are rectors of parishes.
 Some religious orders have a mozzetta as part of their religious habit: the Canons Regular of the Austrian Congregation wear a violet mozzetta; their confreres in the Congregation of St. Maurice wear a red mozzetta; the Congregation of Holy Cross, the Canons Regular of the Immaculate Conception and the Lateran Canons wear a black mozzetta.